Roach bait

-Roach bait is a modern pest control used for the extermination of cockroaches at indoor locations.
-The effectiveness of this method of pest control exploits the cannibalistic and coprophagic tendencies of cockroaches.
+Roach bait is a pest control method used for the extermination of cockroaches in indoor locations.
+This method of pest control exploits the cannibalistic and coprophagic tendencies of cockroaches.

 Mechanism

 Cockroaches live in nests.
 Therefore, killing a few roaches that happen to wander into a trap is an inadequate means of controlling the pest.
 Even if all adult roaches outside the nest are killed, some live eggs will remain in the nest and eventually hatch, leading to exponential growth.